-The Aha moment is when they can acknowledge that they do need constant reassurance and that without it they cannot function.
+The aha moment is when they can acknowledge that they do need constant reassurance and that, without it, they cannot function.
 This is the goal you are working towards.

-Cognitive Psychology: Ask her to see a professional
+Cognitive Psychology: Ask Her to See a Professional

 Generally most people won’t go for professional assistance until they are aware that there is a problem that cannot be resolved without it.
 By allowing your friend to see for herself that her neediness is driving away other people and preventing any kind of self-acceptance (which is the real root of happiness and contentment), you have started the process towards healing.

 Cognitive psychologists teach you to think in a different way, so that your different perspective of your situation heals your neediness.
 However, unless you want to live a less-than-happy life, you will need to go deep down and face the terrible pain.
 This is one of those areas where the way out is the way through.

-Sometimes the source of the pain cannot be changed and we need to learn live with it.
+Sometimes the source of the pain cannot be changed, and we need to learn live with it.
 It is not fair to expect others to constantly provide comfort to us.
 It's draining on them.
 Most of us have things in our lives that we wish were different.
 One of the greatest attributes of contentment and happiness is acceptance.

 © 2015 Tessa Schlesinger